3Hren/blackhole/README.md

 Blackhole allows to specify any number of attributes you want, providing an ability to work with them before of while you writing them into its final destination.
 For example, Elasticsearch.

+### Shared library

+Despite the header-only dark past now Blackhole is developing as a shared library.
+Such radical change of distributing process was chosen because of many reasons.

+Mainly, header-only libraries has one big disadvantage: any code change may (or not) result in recompiling all its dependencies, otherwise having weird runtime errors with symbol loading race.

+The other reason was an radically to reduce compile time, because it was fucking huge!

+Of course there are disadvantages, such as virtual function call cost and closed doors for inlining, but here my personal benchmark-driven development helped to avoid performance degradation.

 ### Planning

 - [x] Shared library.
+- [ ] Inline namespaces (?).
-- [x] Optional compile-time inline messages transformation.
+- [x] Optional compile-time inline messages transformation (C++14).
 - [x] Python-like formatting (no printf-like formatting support) both inline and result messages.
 - [x] Attributes.
 - [ ] Scatter-gathered IO (?)
 - [ ] Scoped attributes.
-- [ ] Optional thread-safety.
+- [ ] Optional thread-safety (?).
 - [x] Wrappers.
 - [ ] Custom verbosity.
 - [x] Custom attributes formatting.
-- [ ] Optional asynchronous queue.
+- [ ] Optional asynchronous pipelining.

 ### Formatters